Michael Harris II Player Props: Braves vs. Rockies

-The Atlanta Braves, including Michael Harris II (.385 batting average in his past 10 games), battle starting pitcher Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Michael Harris II and his .737 slugging percentage over his past 10 games, take on starting pitcher Connor Seabold and the Colorado Rockies at Truist Park, Saturday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rockies.
+He had a one-hit showing in his last game (1-for-3) against the Rockies.

 Michael Harris II Game Info & Props vs. the Rockies